mauricelambert/PythonToolsKit/README.md

      - New urlopen based on urllib.request with a easiest way to manage HTTP error code (using decorator)
   - Dict:
      - Clean dict (for example, after loading the API response, you want to keep only certain informations)
+     - Operator (some basic functions callable from operator)
+  - List:
+     - Operator (some basic functions callable from operator)
+  - Tuple:
+     - Operator (some basic functions callable from operator)
+  - Function:
+     - Operator (some basic functions callable from operator)
   - Arguments:
      - Password and password prompt
      - Input file and stdin